kedacore/keda-docs/content/docs/2.0/scalers/apache-kafka.md

 - `consumerGroup`: consumer group used for checking the offset on the topic and processing the related lag.
 - `topic`: topic on which processing the offset lag.
 - `lagThreshold` How much the stream is lagging on the current consumer group.
 Default is 10.
 Optional.
 - `offsetResetPolicy` the offset reset policy for the consumer.
-Can be other "latest" or "latest".
+Can be either "latest" or "earliest".
 Default is "latest" as in Kafka Consumer defaults.

 ### Authentication Parameters